cieb-unibas/jpod/docs/jpod_manual.md

 For now, JPOD is set up as a SQLite Database, which is one of the most common relational database management systems (RDBMS) in the world (https://www.sqlite.org/).
 SQLite is especially suitable for relatively 'small' databases and is easily transferable since the entire database is stored as a single file.
 SQLite features a lightweight command line program called 'sqlite3', which allows one to execute SQL statements from the CL.
 Besides, sqlite is compatible to interact with all kinds of IDEs (e.g. DBeaver, DB Browser, Beekeper Studio) and there are several libraries to directly interact with sqlite using Python and/or R.

 JPOD as well as its source code is stored on scicore in the CIEB's GROUP folder under the directory `/scicore/home/weder/GROUP/Innovation/05_job_adds_data/`.
-The created sqlite database is stored in the file `jpod.db` (about 17.2 GB).
+The created sqlite database is stored in the file `jpod.db` (about 68 GB).
 The source code is available in the directory `jpod/`, which is also on GitHub (https://github.com/cieb-unibas/jpod).

-Currently (i.e. January 2023), JPOD contains 3'211'219 Swiss job postings from 76'935 different institutions.

 ## Setting Up JPOD from scratch: